 Courtesy, Hôtel Swexan

 For some, Dallas evokes big hats, tall buildings, and barbecue.
 Never fear, Texans know how to tea.
 At Dallas’ newest hotel, swanky Hôtel Swexan, a glamorous gem in the 19 city-block-long Harwood District, tea takes on a distinctly Euro-Tex quality as the hotel founders celebrate their Swiss-Texan family heritage.
-Held Saturdays and Sundays in Lèonie, the property’s jewel box eatery on the 20th floor, the repast includes seasonal scones, sandwiches, specialty sweets, and loose-leaf tea with a view.
-Love fashion?
-Once a month Hôtel Swexan will host a Love Shack Fancy afternoon tea pop-up which includes the afternoon tea (but with a Love Shack Fancy co-branded menu, florals, and table settings), plus a gift card to shop at the pop-up on property.
+Held Saturdays and Sundays in Léonie, the property’s jewel box eatery on the 20th floor, the repast includes seasonal scones, sandwiches, specialty sweets, and loose-leaf tea with a view.
+Still holding on to the unapparent summer air?
+Hôtel Swexan isn’t finished hosting a Summer Afternoon Tea Service, which includes an assortment of seasonal sandwiches and sweets, as well as complimentary valet service.
+Partnering with Italian fashion house Missoni, the rooftop-turned-cabana shop is your one-way stop to soaking in the last of summer swimsuits and accessories.

 Wharekauhau Country Estate, New Zealand